-3. INTEREST PAYMENT INSTRUCTIONS Interest on fixed term investments may be compounded (excluding monthly), or transferred directly to another financial institution.
+3. INTEREST PAYMENT INSTRUCTIONS

+Interest on fixed term investments may be compounded (excluding monthly), or transferred directly to another financial institution.
 Please indicate below your preferred method of payment and bank account details if applicable.

-Please tick an appropriate box Re-invest Transfer to another financial institution (as detailed below) Account name Account number Bank BSB number 4.
-AUTHORITY TO OPERATE AN ACCOUNT Please tick an appropriate box Any one to sign Any two to sign All to sign 5.
-ELECTRONIC COMMUNICATIONS CONSENT Important information about rights: You can consent to email communications between us.
+Please tick an appropriate box Re-invest Transfer to another financial institution (as detailed below)

+Account name Account number

+Bank Branch BSB number

+4. AUTHORITY TO OPERATE AN ACCOUNT

+Please tick an appropriate box Any one to sign Any two to sign n All to sign

+5. ELECTRONIC COMMUNICATIONS CONSENT

+Important information about rights: You can consent to email communications between us.
 If you do, we will email you notices, statements and other documents rather than post them to you.
 If you do consent: We may no longer post documents to you.
 You should regularly check your emails for documents we send you.
 Where possible, we will use email to respond to emails you send us or to provide you with other information you may require.
 You can withdraw your consent to email communication between us at any time.
 By providing us with your name and an email address (Part 1), you consent to email communication between us and to us sending you notices, statements and other documents by email.
 If you leave the email address blank, we will send you notices by post and communicate with you in other ways, such as by phone or in person.
 Note: You can change your email address by emailing your new address to: grafton@westlawn.com.au.
 You can cancel your consent for us to email you by phone on 1300 WESTLAWN (1300 937 852).
-6. POLITICALLY EXPOSED PERSON The law requires us to identify each person who is a "politically exposed person" (PEP).
+6. POLITICALLY EXPOSED PERSON

+The law requires us to identify each person who is a "politically exposed person" (PEP).
 A PEP is a senior official at any level of government in Australia or overseas, or with an international agency, and a member of the official's family and their close associates.
-If you are a PEP, please tick this box If you are NOT a PEP, please tick this box Please provide the following information for each person who is a PEP: If a person is a senior official in any level of government in Australia, or a family member or close associate of an official, please state: the official's name: the position held: the government body: and, if relevant, the name of the family member or close associate: And the relationship to the senior official: 7.
-SIGNATURE(S) BY APPLICANT(S 5) Individuals: by applicant or applicant's authorised attorney.
-The Power of Attorney must be produced if it has not already been sighted by the Company.
-Partnerships: applications to be made in the names of and signed by all partners.
+If you are a PEP, please tick this box If you are NOT a PEP, please tick this box Please provide the following information for each person who is a PEP: If a person is a senior official in any level of government in Australia, or a family member or close associate of an official, please state:

+the official's name:

+The person is a senior official in any level of government in Australia, or a family member or close associate of an official, please state: the official's name: the government body: And the relationship to the senior official:

+And the relationship to the senior official:

+7. SIGNATURE(S) BY APPOLANT (30)

+Individuals: by applicant or applicant's authorised attorney.
+The Power of Attorney must be produced if it has not already been sighted by the Company. applications to be made in the nactes of and signed by all partners.
 Joint Holdings: all parties must sign.
+Companies: applications must be executed by injectors of and Secretary or a sole Director pursuant to Section 127 of the Corporations Act.

+INDIVIDUAL OR JOINT APPLICANTS COMPANY APPLICANTS

+Common seal (i (if required)

+Signature of applicant (1)

+Director (or sol ole Director)

-Companies: applications must be executed by Directors/Director and Secretary or INDIVIDUAL OR JOINT APPLICANTS COMPANY APPLICANTS Signature of applicant (1) Common seal (if Signature of applicant (2) Director / Secretary Date / / Date / / Please note that should the Company signatories alter in the term new signatories will be required by Westlawn Finance Limited. of this inve estment, a copy o f the minutes of of the meeting concer ning the appointment of Westlawn Finance Limited Head Office, 22 Queen Street (PO Box 78) GRAFTON NSW 2460 P: 1300 WESTLAWN (1300 937 852) W: www.westlawn.com.au I do not wish to further informating regarding other and services off the Westlawn G tion r products fered by • estlawn Finance
+Signature of applicant (2) Director / Seci cretary

+Date / / Date / 1

+Please note that should the Company signatories alter in the term of this invenew signatories will be required by Westlawn Finance Limited. estment, a copy o of the minutes of the meeting concernin g the appointment of

+Westlawn Finance Limited Head Office, 22 Queen Street (PO Box 78) GRAFTON NSW 2460 I do not wish to receive further information reparding other products / estlawn